 • The symptoms of COVID can cause inflammation in the heart muscles that are already weak due to hypertension.

-• As fever and respiratory problems can reduce oxygen levels and increase heart rates and stress.
+• Fever and respiratory problems can reduce oxygen levels and increase heart rates and stress.

-A hypertension patient needs to live a healthy lifestyle with a balanced diet and routine physical activity, says Eric J Dalius.
+A hypertension patient needs to live a healthy lifestyle with a balanced diet and routine physical activity, says EJ Dalius.
 Only lifestyle changes can boost immunity, keep the body weight under control, and eventually keep the pressure under control.